Private Consumption Index (%YoY)

 conditions • indicators • outlook

-Press Release on the Economic and Monetary Conditions for May 2025
+Press Release on the Economic and Monetary Conditions for June 2025 and Q2/2025

 Economic Outlook